cscribn/README-one-on-one-work/README.md

 ## Skip-Level Agenda

-* Give an update on your manager.
+* Give an update on your manager/lead.
 * Tell me about your most recent career-building activity.
 * Pair programming
   * Show me code on which you're currently working.